 Can I buy more shares in my home?

 Yes, you can buy more shares in your home or buy outright whenever you can afford to.
 This process is called ‘staircasing’.

 The amount you pay for additional shares will be based on the value of your home at the time you staircase.
 When you buy more shares your rent will reduce, and if you buy outright you will no longer be required to pay rent.

 How do I find out what's available in my area?

-Visit the Property Search pages to look for property in your area.
+Visit the property search pages to look for a property in your area.

 What happens when I want to sell?

 You can sell your share of your home at any time and an independent survey will decide what your property is worth.

 The property will be sold at the current market valuation.
 We will help you do this by looking for a possible buyer on our waiting list.
 This should reduce the cost of selling your share.